-The Natural Charcoal Company and was born as a result of a Coppice restoration/ woodland conservation plan.
-We own and manage a 33 acre woodland in the Lake District, and the wood used to make our charcoal products is a direct by-product of this conservation work.
+The Natural Charcoal Company developed out of the coppice restoration and woodland conservation plan for our 33-acre woodland in the Lake District.
+All of the wood used to make our charcoal products is a direct by-product of our conservation work.

 Coppicing is a traditional practice and the best form of woodland management.
 It provides the habitat needed for rich biodiversity.
 We are lucky to own a rare, ancient coppiced woodland where we live off-grid.
 The land has been coppiced in the past but fallen to neglect.
 By restoring the coppice we hope to reverse the decline in the numbers of birds and butterflies.
 And by creating enterprise and income from coppicing, we can make this form of woodland management a sustainable practice once again.

 Up to the mid-1800s, coppicing was the most widespread method of woodland management.
 At that time the woodlands were alive with people and industry as charcoal burners, bark peelers and bodgers made their living from the woods.
 In the mid-twentieth century, coppicing fell into decline and many coppice woodlands were re-planted with conifers or simply neglected.
 With this came the decline of native birds and butterfly species as well as traditional skills and crafts.
 We’re taking the traditional practice of coppicing and making it relevant to 21st-century life.